-Smart competencies: Capturing, sharing, and growing knowledge in manufacturing
+Smart competences: Capturing, sharing, and growing knowledge in manufacturing

 (In-Person Event)